paslandau/docker-php-tutorial/README.md

 Two words of caution:

-- I tend to write rather lengthy, in-dept articles so you should allocate some time to work it all through
+- I tend to write rather lengthy, in-depth articles, so you should allocate some time to work it all through
 - my main OS is Windows.
 Although most of the things should be easily transferable into OSX/Linux you might run into some quirks that I didn't encounter.